victor-mesmo/midnight/index.md

 * * *
 # Portifólio
   _Durante o ano de 2017 e 2018 minha turma de progrmação digital fizemos varios projetos de jogos digitais abaixo você consigirá velos é prestigia-los.
-During the year 2017 and 2018 my class of digital programming we made several projects of digital games below you will get veils is prestigia them_
+During the year 2017 and 2018 my class of digital programming we made several projects of digital games below you will get veils is prestigia them.
+All the descriptions are in pt br, for more information look in "Contatos"._
 * * *
 ## Games
 1. Akili [Jogo 1](https://elielton90.github.io/Akili/)